team3cord/PCS-JS-immersion/notes/fundamentals-notes.md

   * accessing inherited properties on obj:
   * obj serializing and deserializing:
 * Functions:
+  * implicit paramaters:  all function invocations are silently passed 2 implicit paramaters: arguments and this. arguments is a collection & this => parameter refers to an object that’s implicitly associated with the function invocation and is termed the function context.
   * apply & bind:
   * curry:
   * callbacks:
   * tailcalls:
   * event handlers:
   * this:
+  * recursion:
+  * singleton:
+* Arrays vs Collections:
 * Objects & Prototypes:
 * Concurrency:
 * Event Loop: